Giovanni Morelli

 Giovanni Morelli (25 February 1816 – 28 February 1891) was an Italian art critic and political figure.

-As an art historian, he developed the "Morellian" technique of scholarship, identifying the characteristic "hands" of painters through scrutiny of diagnostic minor details that revealed artists' scarcely conscious shorthand and conventions for portraying, for example, ears.
+As an art historian, he developed the "Morellian" technique of scholarship, identifying the creators of works of art through scrutiny of diagnostic minor details that revealed artists' scarcely conscious shorthand and conventions for portraying, for example, ears.

 He was born in Verona and died in Milan.

 Early life and training

-Morelli studied medicine in Switzerland and Germany, where he taught anatomy at the University of Munich.
-During this time he also studied Goethe's morphology, Lavater's physiognomy, Friedrich Schelling's natural philosophy and befriended Bettina von Arnim.
+Morelli studied medicine in Switzerland and Germany, where he taught anatomy at the Ludwig-Maximilians-Universität München.
+During this time, he also studied Goethe's morphology, Lavater's physiognomy, Friedrich Schelling's natural philosophy and befriended Bettina von Arnim.
 "Although Morelli qualified as a doctor, he never practiced as one....
 His passion for anatomy and aversion to practicing medicine were consistent throughout his life."